 Warnings and precautions

-- It is essential that the user follow the directions carefully and adhere to strict aseptic procedures during preparation.
+- The user should follow the directions carefully and adhere to strict aseptic technique.

-- Radiopharmaceuticals should be used only by physicians who are qualified by specific training in the safe use and handling of radionuclides produced by nuclear reactor or particle accelerator and whose experience and training have been approved by the appropriate government agency authorized to license the use of radionuclides.
+- Radiopharmaceuticals should be used only by physicians who are qualified by training and experience in the safe use and handling of radionuclides produced by nuclear reactor or particle accelerator and whose experience and training have been approved by the appropriate government agency authorized to license the use of radionuclides.

 Use in specific populations